 In 1991 a Beck pumper was purchased to replace the 1958 Mack.
 The Beck has a 1250 gpm pump with 500 gallons of water.

-In 1997, a Ford ambulance was was acquired through a donation from the Greenport Rescue Squad.
+In 1997, a Ford ambulance was acquired through a donation from the Greenport Rescue Squad.
 The ambulance was repainted and converted into a light duty rescue truck.

 In 2002, voters of the Palenville Fire District approved funding for reconstruction of the fire station.
 The project, estimated at approximately $560,000.00, was completed in the Summer of 2005.